ezraroi/Human-AI-Collab/output/concepts.md

 [Literature] NoteBook 7 - Phenomenological Layer, Domain: Phenomenology, System Role: Output, Temporal: Cumulative

 The story constructed from memories, traits, roles, and goals.
 It is the identity we describe to others and ourselves.
-**System Role**: This is the Object of Transformation: the constructed self-story that can be revised as True Self/idiom articulation becomes possible.
+**System Role:** This is the Object of Transformation: the constructed self-story that can be revised as **idiom articulation (as an expression of the True Self)** becomes possible.
 **Interface:** The  materializes the Narrative Self so the  can verify it.
 **Relations:**
 - Link to `Journal` (Relation: `Materialized In`).
 - Link to  `Destiny Drive` (Relation: Becomes Articulated As).

-Notes: Identity-level narrative structure reshaped by alpha-function as Destiny Drive becomes phenomenologically articulated
+Notes: Identity-level narrative structure reshaped by alpha-function as Destiny Drive becomes phenomenologically articulated **as idiom expression (of the True Self)**

 ---